-To find out your athlete's head size, wrap a soft tape measure around the athlete's head, just above their eyebrows and ears.
+To find out the size of your athlete's head, wrap a soft tape measure around the athlete's head, just above their eyebrows and ears.
 Make sure the tape measure stays level from front to back.
 (If you don't have a soft tape measure, you can use a string and then measure it against a ruler.)